Introduction

 -

-Slide the Distance Sensor Holder with pins into the beam on the front of the Rover as shown.
+Slide the Distance Sensor Holder with pins into the lower beam on the front of the Rover as shown.

 -